bhavintandel/bhavin-notes/Administration/FileFormats.md

   2. Record Compressed
   3. Block Compressed

+It allows splitting even when the data is compressed.

 # Avro

 Avro is an Apache™ open source project that provides data serialization and data exchange services for Hadoop®.